Niagara Falls Suspension Bridge: Conception

+Construction

 After the bridge companies were founded, they invited engineers to submit plans and cost estimates for a suspension bridge that carried a railway.
 The invitation was met with skepticism among the engineering community.
 At that time, there was not a suspension bridge that could allow a train to pass over it safely.
 While the Europeans were erecting suspension bridges by the hundreds, the Americans mostly ignored them out of safety concerns; in 1831 Sir Samuel Brown's Broughton Suspension Bridge in Britain had collapsed under the marching feet of a troop of soldiers, sending those on its deck into the River Irwell.
-Furthermore, many American bridges had collapsed without experiencing weight and pressure equivalent to railroad traffic, and American engineers feared that any railway bridge would likely fail—especially a suspension bridge.
+Many American bridges had collapsed without experiencing weight and pressure equivalent to railroad traffic, and American engineers feared that any railway bridge would likely fail—especially a suspension bridge.

-Four engineers responded: Edward Serrell, Samuel Keefer, Charles Ellet, Jr., and John Augustus Roebling.
+Four engineers responded: Edward Serrell, Samuel Keefer, Charles Ellet Jr., and John Augustus Roebling.
 All submitted designs for a suspension bridge.
 At the time of the bidding, Ellet and Roebling were acknowledged as masters of suspension bridge building in America.
 Roebling submitted two designs, a conservative single-deck suspension bridge and a double-decked version, both with meticulous calculations and drawings.
-Instead of relying solely on submissions, Charles Ellet, Jr. took a proactive approach.
+Instead of relying solely on submissions, Charles Ellet Jr. took a proactive approach.
 When he got wind of the project in 1845, he wrote to Charles B. Stuart, chief engineer of the Great Western Railway, boldly proclaiming that he could build a bridge for any likely purpose across the Niagara.
 After the charters had been obtained, Ellet helped Stuart to sell the bridge companies' stock and offered to buy US$30,000 worth of stock himself.
 His efforts earned him the $190,000 bridge contract on November 9, 1847.

 Charles Ellet Jr.'s temporary bridge

-While growing up on a farm in Pennsylvania, Charles Ellet Jr. scraped through odd jobs, but saved enough money to finance an education at the École nationale des Ponts et Chaussées in France.
-After attending four months of lectures, he toured Europe before returning to the United States as the only native-born American with European education in engineering.
-Ellet announced his ambitions to build suspension bridges in his country of birth by proposing to span the Potomac River with one.
-His proposal was ignored; few were willing to heed a young, inexperienced and impetuous engineer.
-To gain experience, Ellet started to work on railroads and canals, and later became the chief engineer on the James River and Kanawha Canal project.
-He further improved his reputation by contributing articles about suspension bridges to respected engineering journals, such as American Railroad Journal; eventually, Ellet built his first suspension bridge over the Schuylkill River, Pennsylvania, in 1842.